-To organize color, we use three characteristics: hue, value, and intensity.
+Three characteristics organize all colors.
+These attributes are hue, value, and intensity.
 Now don’t click away because you think I’m about to get all scientific on you.
 I’m not.
-These are the technical terms for how you already talk about color every day.
+These are the technical terms for how you already talk about color daily.
 If you’ve ever described a shade of paint as light blue-gray or deep dark green, you’ve expressed all three of these attributes.

-Next, find the right intensity.
+The last step is to find the right intensity.
 Intensity is the attribute of color that expresses its brightness, saturation, or purity.
-The closer colors are to their pure hue, the higher their intensity.
 High-intensity colors are clear, pure, brilliant, bright, rich, bold, or vivid.
 Less intense or saturated colors are toned-down, soft, muted, subtle, misty, dull, drab, or dusty.
+The closer colors are to their pure hue, the higher their intensity.

-If you were to look at a home painted in a way you love and then went to the store to find the actual color, I bet you’d be surprised at how blah it looks compared to other colors in the fan deck.
-The beauty of any paint color isn’t always apparent when looking at a small sample, especially under a store’s artificial lighting.
-Once you see this less “colorful” paint on your home, it can come to life.
+If you were to look at a home painted in a way you love and then went to the store to find the actual color, I bet you’d be surprised at how blah it looks compared to what you expected.
+The beauty of many paint colors may not be apparent when looking at a small sample, especially under a store’s artificial lighting.

 Even More FRESH Ideas for Selecting Colors for Your Home Exterior

 - Visualize from roof to ground the products and colors that complement your home.
-Go to the visualizer
+Go to the DaVinci Color Visualizer

-- See pictures of homes and building that feature DaVinci Slate and Shake.
+- See pictures of homes and buildings that feature DaVinci Slate and Shake.
 Visit the photo gallery

 About the Author

 Kate Smith is an internationally recognized color expert, consultant, and designer.
-She is a skilled colorist & a color consultant who for more than a decade has lent her expertise to DaVinci Roofscapes.
-Kate helps YOU select colors that you will love for many years to come.
+She is a skilled colorist & a color consultant who, for more than a decade, has lent her expertise to DaVinci Roofscapes.
+Kate helps YOU select colors you will love for many years.